vegaprotocol/documentation/docs/concepts/trading-framework.md

 A limit order is an instruction that allows you to specify the minimum price at which you will sell, or the maximum at which you will buy.

 #### Times in force available for limit orders
-* **GTC**: A Good til Cancelled order trades at a specific price until it is filled or cancelled.
+* **GTC**: A Good 'til Cancelled order trades at a specific price until it is filled or cancelled.
-* **GTT**: A Good til Time order is a GTC order with an additional predefined cancellation time.
+* **GTT**: A Good 'til Time order is a GTC order with an additional predefined cancellation time.
 * **GFN**: A Good for Normal order is an order that will only trade in a continuous market.
 The order can act like either a GTC or GTT order depending on whether the expiry field is set.
 * **GFA**: A Good for Auction order will only be accepted during an auction period, otherwise it will be rejected.
 The order can act like either a GTC or GTT order depending on whether an expiry is set.
 * **IOC**: An Immediate or Cancel order executes all or part of a trade immediately and cancels any unfilled portion of the order.